jia200x/RIOT/doc/memos/rdm-draft-alamos-ieee802154-radio-hal.md

 ## 2.3 Definitions
 - SubMAC: Lower layer of the IEEE802.15.4 MAC that provides the retransmissions with CSMA-CA logic, address filtering and CRC validation.
-- Stand Alone CCA: Single run of the Clear Channel Assessment procedure.
+- Standalone CCA: Single run of the Clear Channel Assessment procedure.
 - Continuous CCA: Clear Channel Assessment procedure followed by transmission (required by the CSMA-CA algorithm)
 - Caps: Short word for capabilities.
 In this context, capabilities are the